siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     aggregate by timestamp every sec ... year;
 ```

-### Partial Aggregation
+### Distributed Aggregation

 !!!
 Note
-    Partial Aggregation is only supported after V4.3.0
+    Distributed Aggregation is only supported after v4.3.0

-Partial Aggregation allows you to partially process aggregations in different run-times/shards.
-This allows one Siddhi
+Distributed Aggregation allows you to partially process aggregations in different shards.
+This allows Siddhi
-app to be responsible only for processing a part of the aggregation.
+app in one shard to be responsible only for processing a part of the aggregation.
-However for this, all the aggregations must have a physical database and must be linked to the same database.
-Further,
+However for this, all aggregations must be based on a common physical database(@store).
- a unique id should be provided for each runtime/shard through a system parameter(Config Manager) as a `shardId`.

 **Syntax**
-The annotation `@PartitionById` should be added before the aggregation definition.

 ```sql
 @store(type="<store type>", ...)